- Private GROUP TOUR (COSTS) is one hour long for this Mater Dolrosa Church (Campus and Neighborhood) walking tour. It is fully outdoors.

 stop A – Mater Dolorosa Church

 Mater Dolorosa Parish started in 1896 when Antoni Sikorski came to Holyoke.
 He led masses in the basement of the new Holy Rosary Church until 1903 when the Mater Dolorosa Church was finished.
 He only said mass for a few months before he had medical problems that led to his death in April of 1903.
+He died in the rectory attached to the church.
+His sister Bronistawa was his housekeeper and she brought him back to Poland.
 The parish could not find a new pastor until the next year.

 Mater Dolorosa Church is on land that once was home to the Yellow Block.
-This was a tenement home that was along Lyman Street.
+This was a two story tenement house with store that was along Lyman Street.
 It perhaps was a yellow color similar to the building now across the street from the church – this building is called the O’Connell Block.
 At the corner of High and Lyman Streets is a building called the Gaullaudet Block.
 This was built in 1847 and thus is one of the oldest buildings in Holyoke.
+The back of where the church was to be was the John M O’Connor livery stable.

 From 1890 to 1896, the Polish of Holyoke did not have their own parish.
 The used the Rosary Parish Hall as their place of worship for those 6 years.
 They did not have their own priest.
 Franciszek Chalupka of St Stanislaus’s Church in Chicopee cross the river to be their pastor on Sundays.
 This was the start of many churches in Holyoke helping out the new immigrants from Poland.
 Whether it was Holy Rosary in the beginning or Precious Blood and Perpetual Help by the 1920s, there was great help coming their way.
 This is unusual for different ethnic groups in Holyoke which was prone to battles and quarrels between ethnic groups.